andrewcooke/particl/doc/paper.md

 numerical hash as $n$ increases and, for practical mosaics, does not constraint the variety of available images.

+## Generation Rate

+Data rate roughly constant (slows slightly with size - 30% decrease from n=5 to 10).

 ## Searching for Collisions

 Hash size can be inferred from the number of collisions in a random sample.